gabi-f-amaral/gabi-f-amaral/README.md

 ## Hey there 👋

-- I am Gabi, Brazilian and Italian, and I love pizza! 🍕
 - Developer Relations for almost 3 years @ Elastic 🥑
 - Data Science & AI Bootcamp 📊
 - Soon to be a data wizardess! 🤓